-A borrower may also complete the 5-year teaching service requirement by combining years of full-time service at qualifying elementary and secondary schools in order to qualify for teacher loan forgiveness, provided that he or she is otherwise eligible.
+A borrower may also complete the requisite 5-year teaching service requirement by combining years of full-time service at qualifying elementary and secondary schools, provided he or she otherwise meets the criteria noted above.

 For a borrower who begins a period of qualifying teaching service prior to October 30, 2004, the borrower may be eligible for up to \$17,500 in loan forgiveness (less any forgiveness amount received under the previous criteria) if the borrower has completed the period of qualifying teaching service as a highly qualified full-time mathematics or science teacher in a qualifying secondary school or as a highly qualified special education teacher.